ds-wm/atsa-2021/labs/README.md

 - Try not to print out 100x's of lines of data in your lab methods.
 It's better to show data summaries and just the head of a dataframe.
 If you want all values to show up, please consider moving the print statement to a supplemental section after your references.
 - Try to avoid personal pronouns (e.g., "I" and "me" and "we") and use general third-person speech (e.g., "This report examines x, y and z")
+- When definining variable names in R, be sure to check that it is not a protected keyword or primitive function.
+For example, don't use `sum`, `mean` or `list` as variables.

 ## Things to remember